redpesk-core/afb-binding/docs/afb-events-guide.md

 The request can be any description of the requested data and the computing stream can be of any nature, this is specific to the binding.

-As said before, the framework uses and integrates **libsystemd** and its event loop.
-Within the framework, **libsystemd** is the standard API/library for bindings expecting to setup and handle I/O, timer or signal events.

 Steps 3 and 4 are bound to the framework.